As you may have guessed, zurks are important on Zurker. Zurks are what our friends at Palo Alto

 impending demise of Globodyne Corporation, you might want to check the tag "office."

-your blood relatives only.
+your blood relatives.

 For some screenshots and more details, view our page on tags.